rust-lang/rfcs/text/0000-fun-vs-fun-ptr.md

 pointers.

-Adding unboxed function types begs the questions of what would happen to the current function pointers where that route taken.
+Adding unboxed function types begs the questions of what would happen to the current function pointers were that route taken.
 Since they act just like immutable borrowed static pointers to functions, it would be nice if they became that in actuality, lest two ways to do the same thing be introduced so deeply in the language.
-Unfortunately, combining the two requires a braking syntactic change.
+Unfortunately, combining the two requires a breaking syntactic change.
 There are many details that need to be resolved to support unboxed function types, plus probably a good deal of implementation work, so it is probably not realistic to try to do this before 1.0.
 Note, while it is tempting to use DST for this, but unfortunately that would make function pointers fat, and moreover the sizes of functions are not in-general known dynamically anyway (c.f. foreign functions).

-So if this requires a breaking change to make nice, yet is to big to do before 1.0, what can be done?
+So if this requires a breaking change to make nice, yet is too big to do before 1.0, what can be done?
 My suggestion is simply to simply change the syntax of function pointer types to make clear they act like `&'statics`.
 This doesn't force any semantic changes in the future, but opens to door to reusing `fn(...)...` for unboxed functions by allowing function pointers to silently become